 Observable increases were seen in the levels of Optimism (+14% in 12th Grade) and Life Satisfaction (+8% in 12th Grade) as well as decreases in cases of social and emotional distress and experiences of chronic sadness/hopelessness (-14% in continuation schools).

 The SMH Program was short-staffed during Spring semester by two FTE Senior Program Specialists and a FTE Research and Evaluation Coordinator Professional development offered was difficult to schedule at school sites.

-2.4 Attendance - Schools review attendance reports monthly to analyze the impact of implemented strategies.
-Schools have seen positive results from attendance campaigns and efforts to recognize and celebrate improvement.
+- 2.4 Attendance Schools review attendance reports monthly to review the impact of implemented strategies.
+Schools have seen positive results from attendance campaigns and recognition efforts to celebrate improvement.
 Schools are also referring students to community-based services to address challenges for students with attendance struggles.
-We have also noted that CBO's that are of high interest to students have a positive impact on attendance as students want to be engaged.

-2.5 Chronic Absenteeism -Schools reviewed attendance reports monthly to assess impact of implemented strategies.
-Schools actively worked on Universal strategies with attendance campaigns and incentives to reward students for improvement.
+We have also noted that CBO's that are of high interest to students have a positive impact on attendance as students want to be engaged. - 2.5 Chronic Absenteeism -Schools review attendance reports monthly to assess impact of implemented strategies.
+Schools actively work on Universal strategies with attendance campaigns and incentives to reward students for improvement.
 Schools also work with families to get alignment and support with the importance of school attendance.
 Mutli-disciplinary teams develop plans that can support improvement and growth.

 This area continues to be an area of growth.
-Additional outreach was done with families but more needs to be done to address the importance of attendance as we are recovering from being in a pandemic.
-Chronic Absenteeism increased from 58.5% to 63.4% in 22-23 as shown on the Dashboard.
-The actions noted above in the Analysis section, were added to this action to address this need.
+Some outreach was done with families but more needs to be done to address the importance of attendance as we are recovering from being in a pandemic.
+Chronic Absenteeism has increased from 58.5% to 63.4% in 22-23 as shown on the Dashboard.